jariolaine/apex-blog/trunk/README.txt

 *  Oracle Application Express 4.1 or higher

 Installation:

-1. Unzip file to some folder (eg, TEMP on Windows and tmp on UNIX or Linux)
+1)  Unzip files to some folder (e.g. c:\temp on Windows or /tmp on UNIX or Linux)

-2. Run the create_blog_db_user.sql script to create Db user:
+2)  Run the create_blog_db_user.sql script to create new DB user:

-    Change directory to the folder where Blog application is unzipped Start SQL*Plus and connect to the database where Oracle Application Express is installed as SYS specifying the SYSDBA role:
+    Change directory to the folder where Blog application file are unzipped.
+    Start SQL*Plus and connect to the database where Oracle Application Express is installed as SYS specifying the SYSDBA role: sqlplus /nolog

-        sqlplus /nolog
         SQL> CONNECT SYS as SYSDBA
         Enter password: SYS_password

     Run create_blog_db_user.sql:
         @create_blog_db_user.sql

+    When prompted give password for new database user.

+3)  Connect to Apex internal workspace and create new workspace and assign above created schema to that workspace.

+4)  Connect to your new workspace.
+    Import and install dbswh_blog_reader.sql.
+    Choose install Supporting objects during installation.
+This will create Blog application and DB objects.
+    When installation completes, note down Blog application ID.

+5)  Import and install dbswh_blog_admin.sql application.
+Choose install Supporting objects during installation.
+In Application Substitution Strings enter Blog application ID.

+Depending on your architecture select one of the methods:
-3. Run upload_images.sql to create images in EPG if you use EPG to connect to Apex, otherwise copy the folder blog to your Oracle HTTP directory to the root folder of Apex images
+6 a) When using Oracle HTTP server with mod_plsql copy the folder blog from install files to your Oracle HTTP sever Apex image folder root.

-To run the upload_images.sql script:
+When using Embed PL/SQL Gateway (EPG)
+6 b)Run upload_images.sql for creating images to XDB.

-    Change directory to the folder where Blog application is unzipped Start SQL*Plus and connect to the database where Oracle Application Express is installed as SYS specifying the SYSDBA role:
+    Change directory to the folder where Blog application file are unzipped.
+    Start SQL*Plus and connect to the database where Oracle Application Express is installed as SYS specifying the SYSDBA role: sqlplus /nolog

-        sqlplus /nolog
         SQL> CONNECT SYS as SYSDBA
         Enter password: SYS_password

-    Run upload_images.sql passing the file system path to the base directory where Blog application was unzipped as shown in the following example:
+    Run upload_images.sql passing the file system directory where Blog application was unzipped as shown in the following example:

         On Windows:

-        @upload_images.sql SYSTEM_DRIVE:\TEMP
+        @upload_images.sql c:\temp

         On UNIX and Linux:
         @upload_images.sql /tmp

-4. Connect to Apex internal workspace and create new workspace and assign above created schema to that workspace.

-5. Connect to your new workspace and import first dbswh_blog_appl.sql, choose install Supporting objects during installation.
-This will create Blog application and DB objects.

-6. Import dbswh_blog_admin.sql application

-7. Run Blog admin application and login using credentials: username - admin@blog.com password - blog
+7)  Run Blog admin application and login using credentials: username - admin@blog.com password - blog

-8. Create your own user and assign it to administrators, delete generic admin.
+8)  Create your own user and assign it to administrators, delete the above generic admin.

-   Change the substitution string BLOG_EMAIL to reflect your new Admin email.
+Happy blogging.